Skip to main content

 Additionally, City Cemetery has a number of key listed heritage assets including the central steps, Victorian fountain and Jewish Cemetery.

-The cemetery has four B1-listed heritage assets.
+The cemetery has four B1-listed heritage assets which were restored.

 Asset Information